-- Foods which are high in sugar including bakery products like cakes, pastries, cream biscuits should be avoided.
+- Foods that are high in sugar including bakery products like cakes, pastries, cream biscuits should be avoided.

-- Sweets like laddu, burfis and ice cream should be withdrawn.
+- Sweets like laddu, burfi and ice cream should be withdrawn.

-- Also, things which should be avoided include refined food products like maida, sabudana aka tapioca, corn flour, custard powder, arrowroot powder.
+- Also, things that should be avoided include refined food products like maida, sabudana aka tapioca, cornflour, custard powder, arrowroot powder.
 Sabudana comes under the starchy foods list, like potatoes & rice which are said to be bad for diabetics.
 Tapioca contains high calories & even has a high glycemic index making it harmful for diabetics.

 - Groundnut, coconut, and dried fruits should be avoided including almonds and walnuts which should be consumed in moderation.